FAQ: Do You Use Shock Collars/e-Collars?

 If you are interested in learning more about how e-collars should and shouldn’t be used, I recommend a recent podcast.
 On the Training without Conflict Podcast, Ivan Balabanov provided some great insights for dog trainers and dog owners.
 The episode is called The Disadvantages of Low Level E-Collar Conditioning.

-If you are interested in more details on the aspects and components of dog training, I recommend my article on Positive Dog Training.
+If you are interested in more details on the aspects and components of dog training, I recommend my article on Positive Dog Training and my companion post to the TWC Podcast on The Real Fact About Science-Based Dog Training.

 If you are ready to get help with your own dog(s), please use our dog training contact form to schedule a free phone consultation.